KjellKod/concurrent/README.md

  ** Many actions can be bundled together in one asynchronous operation.

- **All calls are made through a lambda call that has to take a reference to the wrapped object as input argument.
+ **All calls are made through a lambda call that takes a reference to the wrapped object as input argument.

 See example from the unit tests:
 ```cpp